 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that we believe are trivial, and communicate them to the appropriate level of management.
-During the course of the audit we did not identify any misstatements which require communication.
+The attached schedule summarizes uncorrected misstatements of the financial statements.
+Management has determined that their effects are immaterial, both individually and in the aggregate, to the financial statements as a whole and each applicable opinion unit.